Victor-HZ/RSM8431/README.md

 # LLM-Powered Summer Home Recommender

 A command-line application based on python for recommending vacation rentals.
-The project supports user/property profile management, provides an interactive CLI menu, and leaves placeholders for LLM-powered travel blurbs and synthetic property generation (not yet implemented).
+The project supports user/property profile management, provides an interactive CLI menu, and leaves placeholders for LLM-powered travel blurbs and synthetic property generation.

 ## Table of Contents